hxz393/BrutalityExtractor/README_EN.md

 ### OS

 The software development and compilation environment is `Win10 x64` Professional Workstation Edition, version `22H2`.
-Users of any `Win10 x64` operating system can use it directly.
+Users with `Win10 x64` or above can directly use the software.

-Although not tested under `Win 11`, it should work fine.
-Lower versions like `Win 7` and `Win XP` are not supported due to the use of `Python 3.10`.
+Lower versions such as `Win 7` and `Win XP` are not supported due to the use of `Python 3.10`.

-For other operating systems, theoretically, it is possible to manually compile it into an executable file.
-Refer to the self-packaging section below for the compilation process.
+In theory, other operating systems can manually compile into executable files.
+For the compilation process, please refer to the Self-packaging section below.

 ### Processor

-When the processor is less than 2 cores 4 threads, the software will run in single-process mode and there will be no speed increase.
+When the processor configuration is less than 2 cores and 4 threads, the software will run in single-process mode, with no speed increase.

-For processor above 2 cores 4 threads, for stability considerations, the maximum number of processes that can be set by the software does not exceed half of the processor thread count.
+When the processor configuration is more than 2 cores and 4 threads, for stability considerations, the maximum number of processes that can be set by the software does not exceed half of the processor thread count.

-The number of processes will not exceed the total number of files to be decompressed.

-You can choose to run multiple instances of the software to effectively ignore this limitation.
-For any system crashes, data loss, etc. that result from this, please assess the impact yourself.
+Of course, you can choose to run multiple instances of the software, essentially ignoring this limit.
+However, this could potentially cause system crashes, data loss, and other side effects.
+Please assess the impact yourself.

 ### Memory

-The memory requirement is relatively flexible, as it's impossible to assess the actual memory required at runtime.
-The memory required for decompression is determined by factors such as file compression format, compression algorithm, and whether solid compression is used.
+The memory requirements are quite flexible, as it is impossible to evaluate the actual memory needed at runtime.
+The memory required for decompression is determined by factors such as the file compression format, compression algorithm, and whether solid compression is used.
+When the memory is full, decompression failures, program errors, and system anomalies may occur.

-If the memory is fully occupied, decompression may fail, program errors may occur, system errors may be reported, etc. A safer approach is to store files or volumes larger than 4GB separately and decompress them manually.
-This is because these files may take up a lot of memory when decompressed, and this software does not accelerate large-volume files.
+It is recommended to manually decompress compressed files that are single or split volumes larger than 4GB.
+This is because decompressing these types of files may consume a lot of memory, and the current software does not speed up the decompression of large compressed packages.

-If the available memory size exceeds the total size of the files to be decompressed, feel free to use the software.
+The strategy of using multi-threading to speed up the decompression of large compressed packages is being evaluated.
+If the results are good, it will be included in subsequent updates.

 ### Hard Disk